parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 <a href="#howto"><button style="padding: 5px 15px;">Skip to "How To" section</button></a>

-Maybe you're new to birding or travelling somewhere with unfamiliar birds.
+Maybe you're new to birding or traveling somewhere with unfamiliar birds.
 Maybe you have a season of point counts coming up.
 Maybe you're just tired of all your ear birder pals finding all the birds before you do.

 You've just gotta learn those bird sounds.